Help Your Horse Stay Warm This Winter With Nutritional Support

 Chaffhaye is a non-GMO, chopped, fermented alfalfa with yeast.
 It is a fantastic supplemental hay for winter.
 I feed it using ground feeders to augment the hay the horses are already getting.

-The yeasts in Chaffhaye will provide the warming and digestive fire support the hard keepers need.
+The yeasts in Chaffhaye will provide the warming and digestive fire support the hard keepers need to stay warm in winter.
 The fact that the alfalfa is fermented makes it easy for horses to digest.

 Don’t forget healthy fats